Skip to main content

 Conduct application auditsRAI

-Kubernetes Operators/CRD Management (included in the offering)
+Kubernetes Operators/CRD Management (included in the product)

 ActivityClientCloud Temple

-Provisioning of default Operators catalogCIRA
+Provisioning of the default Operators catalogCIRA

-Monitoring Operators' statusCIRA
+Monitoring Operators statusCIRA

-Managing Operators' permissionsCIRA
+Managing Operators permissionsCIRA

-Managing Operators' resources (addition/removal)CIRA
+Managing Operators resources (add/remove)CIRA

-Backing up Operators' resource dataCIRA
+Backing up Operators resources dataCIRA

-Restoring Operators' resource dataCIRA
+Restoring Operators resources dataCIRA

-Operator supportCIRA
+Operators supportCIRA

-Management of specific support plans for operatorsCIRA
+Managing specific support plans for OperatorsCIRA

 ActivityClientCloud Temple

-Backing up Operator resource dataRAI
+Operator resource supervisionRAI

-Restoring Operator resource dataRAI
+Operator resource data restorationRAI

-Managing specific support plans for operatorsRAI
+Management of specific support plans for operatorsRAI

-*May change to "A | RC" depending on the managed services contract
+*may change to "A | RC" depending on the managed services contract

 Application Support